 For most of my career I’ve worked in economic consulting, providing support to expert witnesses for litigation in securities and finance (and I’ve testified myself a few times).
 I’ve also worked briefly in equity research, investment banking, corporate finance, and as the CFO of a natural foods grocery store.
 I have served as an arbitrator in a FINRA arbitration, and am also a CFA charterholder (a self-guided 3-year program of study relating to investment management).
 I’ve been a member of the CFA Institute since 2004 and of the CFA Society of New York since 2007.

 Along the way, friends and colleagues have often asked me for help with questions about taxes and personal finance.
 Over six tax seasons, in three different cities, I’ve volunteered through the IRS VITA program to prepare taxes for low income people.
 This work and countless conversations with friends and co-workers, taught me that many people would benefit from some DIY-financial education, and I started this business to make my own contribution in this area.

-This business, Levinson Lee Consulting LLC, donates 10% of all profits to RIP Medical Debt.
+This business, Levinson Lee Consulting LLC, donates all profits to charities like RIP Medical Debt.
 They buy medical debt for pennies on the dollar and forgive the debt, and Ollie the dog approves!